 -STYLING BAG.
 I know you are probably thinking, how does she carry all of this to a wedding?!
 It’s easy.
 I use this canvas utility bag from Heirloom Bindery to carry all of my boards, Canvas Utility Bag.
 I also carry this utility tote from Amazon, Creative Options System, that includes all of my styling items.

-I hope this blog post helps you create your very own styling kit.
+I hope this blog post helps you create your very own wedding day details styling kit.
 I am always here to answer any questions you may have!

 Leave a question below!